Barbed wire fence, Texas farm scene

 especially raptors, seals, tigers, and bears.
 People for the

-Ethical Treatment of Animals (PETA)
+Ethical Treatment of Animals (PETA) is especially concerned

 the manner in which chickens are raised to furnish the needs of